dbos-inc/dbos-docs/docs/getting-started/quickstart-shop.md

 ### Handling payment outcomes
 Finally, the workflow must handle three situations: the payment succeeds, fails, or times out.
-For brevity, we will write logic to consider the payment invalid both if it times out or failed and undo changes to the inventory using `undoSubtractInventory`.
+For simplicity, if it fails or times out, we consider the payment failed and return reserved inventory using `undoSubtractInventory`.
-In a real application, you will want to check with the payment provider in case of time out, to verify the status of the payment.
+In a real application, you will want to check with the payment provider in case of a time out, to verify the status of the payment.
 ```javascript
 if (notification && notification === 'paid') {
   // If the payment succeeds, fulfill the order (code omitted for brevity.)